pip-services/pip-services-docs/content/en/python/mysql/persistence/mysql_persistence.md

 > **_database_name**: str

 #### _max_page_size
-the maximum number of records to return from the database per request.
+The maximum number of records to return from the database per request.
 > **_max_page_size** = 100

 </span>